sole/mindblown.js/README.md

 * `customElements`: An object with pairs of key and custom element constructors to use when converting the slides into 3D.

 All the sections, and even the `options` argument are optional, or in other words: you can get functional basic 3D slides by calling `MindBlown()` with just the HTML selector and *no options*.

+If you're curious about the default values, they are defined in (src/defaultSettings/)[./src/defaultSettings].

 ### `Slides` (event emitter)